-- Review the case in line with the guidance Managing risk of radicalisation in your education setting - GOV.UK (www.gov.uk) - Consider any other relevant safeguarding information and follow the local authority procedure, e.g. The Luton and Bedfordshire Prevent in Education Referral Process (Appendix C) or make a referral using the National Referral Form.
+- Review the case in line with the guidance 'Managing the risk of radicalisation in your education setting'; - Consider any other relevant safeguarding information and follow the local authority procedure, e.g. The Luton and Bedfordshire Prevent in Education Referral Process (Appendix F) or - make a referral using the National Referral Form.